Logging

 .putHTML(HTML)

-this.logger.putHTML(code) - outputs HTML code to the task log, which will be displayed in textarea
+this.logger.putHTML(code) - outputs HTML code to the task log, which will be displayed in the textarea.

 const message = "<!DOCTYPE html>\n"